 ExcaliRec has an Excalidraw-style canvas built right in, so you draw and record in one place.
 No need to screen-capture a separate Excalidraw tab, line up the window, or crop afterwards — the whiteboard is the recording.

 Love the auto-zoom motion of FocuSee but mostly explain things by drawing?
-ExcaliRec gives you that same cinematic zoom, focused on a whiteboard, in your browser — for free.
+ExcaliRec gives you a similar auto-zoom feel for whiteboard explainers, in your browser — for free.
 No download, no subscription to get started.

 16:9 for YouTube, 9:16 for TikTok, 3:4 for RedNote, and more.